Configure per-user storage quotas#

 These changes can be deployed by running the following command:

-Once these changes are deployed, we should have a new NFS server running in our cluster through the jupyter-home-nfs
+Once these changes are deployed, we should have a new NFS server running in our cluster through the jupyterhub-home-nfs

 Helm chart.
 We can get the IP address of the NFS server by running the following commands: